(sometimes known as Teia athlophora)

-This Caterpillar is brown and hairy, with four pale tussocks along the back, and a white and a black tussock projecting each side.
+This Caterpillar is initially dark brown and hairy, with four pale tussocks along the back, and a white and a black tussock projecting each side.
 There are two red dorsal glands, one on each of the penultimate two abdominal segments.

 The Caterpillar has been found feeding on a variety of plants, including:

 The adult male moth has forewings with a pattern of dark and light brown, each forewing with two white spots, one near the wingtip, and one near the tornus.
 The male moth has plain pale brown hind wings. and has a hairy brown body.
 He has a wingspan of about 3.5 cms.

 The female is flightless and has only vestigial wings.
 She is fat, brown, and hairy.